oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/getting-started.md

                         queued: false                                       # handle trigger not in queue
                         relation: user                                      # relation to Workflow entity
                         require: "entity.status = 'pending'"                # expression language condition
-            start_transition:                                               # transition for start new workflow from route "oro_email_view" or email view page
-                is_start: true                                              # this transition used to start new workflow
-                step_to: started                                            # next step after transition performing
-                transition_definition: start_transition_definition          # link to definition of conditions and post actions
-                init_context_attribute: my_init_context                     # name of variable which contains init context
-                init_entities:                                              # list of view page entities where will be displayed transition button
-                    - 'Oro\Bundle\UserBundle\Entity\Email'
                 init_routes:                                                # list of routes where will be displayed this transition button
                     - 'oro_email_view'